uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 > [DIF presentation exchange specification](https://identity.foundation/presentation-exchange/#presentation-definition).
 > For more information on the general verification flow consult the [OpenID4VP specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-20.html)

-Once the components are deployed cou can create your first verification.
+Once the components are deployed you can create your first verification request.
 For this you first need to define a presentation definition.
 Based on that definition you can then create a verification request for a holder as shown in the example below.
 In this case we are asking for a credential called "my-custom-vc" which should at least have the attributes firstName and lastName.
 The following request can be performed by using the swagger endpoint on https://<EXTERNAL_URL of verifier-agent-management>**/swagger-ui/index.html**